-A good number of Kenyans have over the years discovered and ventured into Kienyeji chicken farming.
-This is mainly due to their ease of management, good survivability, low cost of production and since they also fetch a very good market price.
-Hence, a growing number of Kenyans, especially youths are now venturing into commercial Kienyeji chicken farming.
-Here is a look into some of the very critical factors to keep in mind when venturing into Kienyeji chicken farming in Kenya:-
+A good number of Kenyans have, over the years, discovered and ventured into Kienyeji chicken farming.
+This is mainly due to their ease of management, good survivability, low cost of production and since they also fetch an excellent market price.

-- You can decide to venture on the production of kienyeji eggs.
+- You can decide to venture into the production of kienyeji eggs.

-- Buying an incubator and hatch your own eggs.
-Which you can later decide to raise the chicks or sell to farmers.
+- Buying an incubator and hatching your eggs.
+You can later decide to raise the chicks or sell them to farmers.

-- Purchase one-day-old chicks and later selling them at an age of six weeks to other farmers.
+- Purchase one-day-old chicks and later sell them at the age of six weeks to other farmers.

 - Selling fertilized kienyeji chicken eggs.
-In this case, you need a good number of egg-laying chicken and a cock should be available to them at all times.
+In this case, you need a good number of egg-laying chickens, and a cock should always be available to them.

-Pick a favourable niche where you would want to focus on and direct your investments and energy on that.
-You can’t be all over the place when it comes to agribusiness.
-Choose your unique niche and grow with it so as to realize returns.
+Pick a favourable niche you want to focus on and direct your investments and energy on that to realize returns.

 - KARI improved kienyeji chicken